zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 - Default Value: True

 ### HitRadius
 - Description: The base ram hit radius area.
-Stakes are always half the size, this will hit all pieces within this radius, capped between 0.1 and 10 for balance and framerate stability
+Stakes are always half the size, this will hit all pieces within this radius, capped between 5 and 10, but 50 is max.
+Stakes are half this value.
+Blades are equivalent to this value.
 - Default Value: 5

 ### RamHitInterval